codebymike/laravel-lw-shoppinglist/README.md

 ### Task

 As a healthcare company we have a keen eye on healthy eating and it’s been suggested by an employee that we have an easy way to keep track of what we need, what needs to be purchased and keep spending within the budget constraints.
-Below, are a number of stories which will achieve this objective.
+Below are a number of stories which will achieve this objective.

 ### Rules